silkimen/cordova-plugin-advanced-http/README.md

 ```

 ### setHeader<a name="setHeader"></a>
 Set a header for all future requests to a specified host.
-Takes a hostname, a header and a value (must be a string value).
+Takes a hostname, a header and a value (must be a string value or null).

 ```js
 cordova.plugin.http.setHeader('Hostname', 'Header', 'Value');